Mutual Funds

 Inflation hedge: Gold is often seen as a safe investment during inflationary periods, helping you preserve purchasing power.

 Now that you know about the benefits of investing in gold, let’s talk about the more important subject, i.e., “How to invest in Gold?”
-Apart from the traditional method of buying jewelry, gold coins, bars, billions, or artifacts, you can now invest in gold online through several modern methods.
+Apart from the traditional method of buying jewelry, gold coins, bars, bullion, or artifacts, you can now invest in gold online through several modern methods.
 For example, you can invest in gold Exchange-Traded Funds (Gold ETFs) or gold mutual funds.
-Investing in gold ETFs is equivalent to buying physical gold, albeit in the digital form.
+Investing in gold ETFs is equivalent to buying physical gold, albeit in digital form.

 Below are the different methods in which you can invest in gold in India: